 Some basic features of efficient icons include being:

-As it has been mentioned above, an icon is a graphic element which has high symbolic potential.
-It means that creating the icon, first of all a designer should define what is its role and meaning as the separate element and as the part of the general layout.
+As has been mentioned above, an icon is a graphic element that has high symbolic potential.
+It means that by creating the icon, first of all, a designer should define what is its role and meaning as a separate element and as a part of the general layout.
 Talking about more earthy things for a kind of metaphor, the best chefs always say that everything that is put on the plate should be edible.
 According to the latest trends, we support the same idea when it comes to icons as well as the other elements of layout: everything that is put on the screen should be functional.
 Therefore, any icon used in the interface should have its meaning and function.
-Without it, an icon is just a kind of empty stub, making the layout of the screen or web page dirty with the unnecessary elements.
+Without it, an icon is just a kind of empty stub, making the layout of the screen or web page dirty with unnecessary elements.

 Behind the clarity here we mean making the icon understandable.
-That is one more feature supporting icon’s being meaningful.
-In fact, what it the point of being meaningful if nobody except the creator understands this meaning?
+That is one more feature supporting icons being meaningful.
+In fact, what is the point of being meaningful if nobody except the creator understands this meaning?
 For the icon, lack of clarity is the death knell.
-Instead of speeding up and easing the process of interaction, such icon will confuse the user and bring out poor user experience.
+Instead of speeding up and easing the process of interaction, such an icon will confuse the user and bring out a poor user experience.

 recognizable and unique

 To make the icon recognizable, the designer needs to become a researcher before starting with the task.
-Taking the time for exploration and analysis of the existing icons and thorough investigation of the competition can create the significant basis of making the icon easily remembered and catchy.
-If a designer finds the way to make the icon recognizable not losing its main meaning, it will become the first step of attracting the user in conditions of active competition as well as will provide positive feature for user experience as the user won’t be annoyed losing the time on looking for the necessary icons which aren’t recognizable at once.
+Taking the time for exploration and analysis of the existing icons and thorough investigation of the competition can create a significant basis for making the icon easily remembered and catchy.
+If a designer finds a way to make the icon recognizable not losing its main meaning, it will become the first step of attracting the user in conditions of active competition as well as will provide a positive feature for user experience as the user won’t be annoyed losing the time on looking for the necessary icons which aren’t recognizable at once.

-The feature of uniqueness mentioned here doesn’t mean creation of absolutely unique stuff every time you need the icon, but thinking on some even slight flavour of uniqueness via small changes or details can make the icon more recognizable both in the AppStore or PlayMarket and on the screen of user’s device.
+The feature of uniqueness mentioned here doesn’t mean the creation of absolutely unique stuff every time you need the icon, but thinking about some even slight flavor of uniqueness via small changes or details can make the icon more recognizable both in the AppStore or PlayMarket and on the screen of user’s device.

 aesthetic and attractive

 For sure, remembering that icon is a visual representation of the meaning, it’s important to take the graphic and aesthetic side of the issues into account.
-Visual appeal is the first step to encourage the user get into the meaning you represent behind the icon and at the same time it is the important element making the product regarded as attractive, beautiful and stylish.
-Following the principles of coloristics, proportions and other features making the result of graphic design successful is always very helpful in creation of great appearance for the icon meaning.
+Visual appeal is the first step to encourage the user to get into the meaning you represent behind the icon and at the same time, it is the important element making the product regarded as attractive, beautiful, and stylish.
+Following the principles of color theory, proportions and other features making the result of graphic design successful is always very helpful in the creation of a great appearance for the icon meaning.

-As nowadays more and more various sizes and resolutions get into the game, flexibility and scalability is included into the list of key features making icons efficient.
-Good icon should be seen, readable and recognizable in different sizes and environments therefore it is one more process that should be thoroughly considered while creating icons.
+As nowadays more and more various sizes and resolutions get into the game, flexibility and scalability are included in the list of key features making icons efficient.
+A good icon should be seen, readable and recognizable in different sizes and environments therefore it is one more process that should be thoroughly considered while creating icons.

 Creating icons for various design projects in Tubik Studio, we try to keep the principles mentioned above carefully combining them with every piece of unique design we work on.
-Except creating handcrafted icons for projects, we have also presented several packs of icons on Dribbble, Behance, Creative Market, Envato.
+Besides creating handcrafted icons for projects, we have also presented several packs of icons on Dribbble, Behance, Creative Market, and Envato.

 Originally written for Tubik Blog